elbwalker/walkerOS/website/docs/walkeros/event-model.md

 title: Event model
 ---

+One single event model to support analytics, marketing, privacy and data science needs.

 ## Entity-Action Approach

 The Entity-Action approach forms the core of the walkerOS event model.
 It's a